New Patient Registration Policy

 - Anyone regardless of nationality and residential status may register and consult with a GP without charge.
 Therefore, all asylum seekers and refugees, overseas visitors, students, people on work visas and those who are homeless, whether lawfully in the UK or not, are eligible to register with a GP practice even if those visitors are not eligible for secondary care.

-- Complete the Registration form (GMS1), available at the reception desk
+- Complete the Registration form (GMS1), available at the reception desk in the surgery or on this page on the right side

 Please click on the link below to download our surgery leaflet: